RLOpenCatalyst/rg-doc/source/Features.rst

 Login in to Research Gateway
 Click on the dropdown bar which is at the top
-Select “Sign out”option.Through this user logged out from the portal
+Select “Sign out”option.
+Through this user logged out from the portal

 .. image:: images/signout3.png